 The brain can change, as the latest research on neuroplasticity has proven.
-Cognitive and educational gains have been proven with this evidence-based curriculum, which everyone can replicate and use.
-Participants can put this research into practice by learning specific brain-training exercises that have been proven to increase working memory, processing and attention and long-term memory retrieval.
+This evidence-based curriculum has proven Cognitive and educational gains, which everyone can replicate and use.
+Participants can put this research into practice by learning specific brain-training exercises that have been proven to increase working memory, processing and attention, and long-term memory retrieval.

 Equipping Minds to Reach Their Full Potential Through Increasing Working Memory

 Working memory is a stronger predictor of personal and academic success than IQ.
 This workshop will present the latest scientific research on neuroplasticity, working memory, and the brain’s ability to change for children and adults of all ages and etiologies.
 You will learn exercises to improve working memory, long-term memory retrieval, attention, and the ability to follow multi-step directions.
 You will leave with a deeper understanding of these challenges and equipped to implement exercises to develop every individual’s capacity to learn in the classroom and workplace.
 Dr. Carol Brown has developed a curriculum that uses cognitive development exercises to make learning possible for children and adults of all abilities.